Chart Color Schemes

 Holland Park West features high concentrations of group households, with a higher-than-average median household size

 Family households constitute 68.7% of all households, including 32.9% couples with children, 25.4% couples without children, and 8.5% single parent families.
 Non-family households account for the remaining 31.3%, with lone person households at 26.2% and group households comprising 5.3% of the total.
-The median household size is 2.5 people, larger than the Greater Brisbane average of 2.3.
+The median household size is 2.5 people, which is larger than the Greater Brisbane average of 2.3.

 Frequently Asked Questions - Households